Jawsenigma/Text-Redactor/README.md

-# Redactor Project
+# Text-Redactor

 **Author**: Tanmay Saxena

 ## Project Description

-The **Redactor** project is a Python package designed to redact sensitive information from text.
+The **Text-Redactor** is a Python package designed to redact sensitive information from text.
 It provides functions to remove or obfuscate identifiable details such as emails, dates, phone numbers, names, addresses, gendered pronouns, and user-defined concepts.
 This tool is ideal for protecting personal data in documents and ensuring compliance with privacy standards.

 ## Features